-The accompanying consolidated financial statements as at 30 June 2018 include a free reserve for possible risks amounting to TL 30,000 thousands, of which TL 60,000 thousands was provided in prior years and TL 30,000 thousands reversed in the current period by the Group management for possible results of the circumstances which may arise from possible changes in the economy and market conditions and include the reversal of deferred tax asset at an amount of TL 13,200 thousands, which was accounted based on the free provision provided in 31 December 2017.
-Due to the fact that the above mentioned items do not meet the requirements of TAS 37, the "Retained earnings" as of 30 June 2018 is understated by TL 46,800 thousands after deducting the tax effect and the "pretax income" is overstated by TL 30,000 thousands.
+The accompanying interim condensed consolidated financial statements as at 30 June 2019 include a free reserve for possible risks amounting to TL 130,000 thousands, of which TL 10,000 thousands and TL 120,000 thousands was provided in current and prior years respectively by the Group management for possible results of the circumstances which may arise from possible changes in the economy and market conditions.
+Due to the fact that the above mentioned items do not meet the requirements of IAS 37, the "Retained earnings" as of 30 June 2019 is understated by TL 120,000 thousands and the "Profit before income tax" is understated by TL 10,000 thousands.